Cross-Modal Few-Shot Learning: a Generative Transfer Learning Framework: Experiments

 \paragraph{Assumption validation: Estimating in-modality disturbance}

-To further assess our assumption about estimating in-modality disturbances, we performed t-SNE clustering of the latent representations $\mathbf{\hat{u}}$ from models trained with and without the disturbance estimator.
-As shown in Figures~\ref{fig:tsne_u}, without the disturbance estimator, latent representations from different modalities—such as RGB images and sketches—are intermixed in the latent space, indicating the model struggles to differentiate modality-specific features.
-In contrast, when the disturbance estimator is included, t-SNE visualizations reveal distinct clusters for each modality.
-This demonstrates that the estimator effectively separates modality-specific disturbances and preserves unique characteristics within the latent space.
+To examine the role of in-modality disturbances, we conduct t-SNE clustering on latent representations $\mathbf{\hat{u}}$ from models trained with and without a disturbance estimator.
+As shown in~\Cref{fig:tsne_u}, without the estimator, latent representations from different modalities (e.g., RGB and sketch) are mixed, indicating the model struggles to distinguish modality-specific features.
+In contrast, with the estimator, modality-specific clusters emerge, demonstrating its effectiveness in preserving unique characteristics and separating in-modality disturbances.

+\paragraph{Assumption validation: Concept transfer} To assess the transferability of latent concepts, we trained models on base unimodal data, novel multimodal mixed data, RGB data, and sketch data, and then show their pairwise distributions between latent $\mathbf{\hat{z}}$ and visual representations $\mathbf{x}$ in \Cref{fig:pariplot}.
+Significant overlap between base data and novel data distributions in different settings supports our assumption.